Study says Britain must vaccinate two million a week to prevent a third COVID-19 wave

 An accelerated uptake of two million vaccinated per week "is predicted to have a much more substantial impact", it added.
 The study has yet to be peer-reviewed.

-That prompted tight social mixing restrictions measures for London and southeast England, while plans to ease curbs over Christmas across the nation were dramatically scaled back or scrapped altogether.
+That prompted tight social mixing restriction measures for London and southeast England, while plans to ease curbs over Christmas across the nation were dramatically scaled back or scrapped altogether.

-Media reports over the weekend said that the United Kingdom will roll out the Oxford-AstraZeneca COVID-19 vaccine from Jan.
-4, with its approval by the country's medical regulator expected within days.
+Media reports over the weekend said Britain will roll out the Oxford-AstraZeneca COVID-19 vaccine from Jan.
+4, with approval by the country's medical regulator expected within days.

-Earlier this month, the United Kingdom became the first country in the world to roll out the vaccine made by Pfizer PFE.N and BioNTech 22UAy.DE.
+Earlier this month, Britain became the first country in the world to roll out the vaccine made by Pfizer PFE.N and BioNTech 22UAy.DE.

-The British government said on Thursday that 600,000 people in the United Kingdom have received the first dose of the Pfizer-BioNTech COVID-19 vaccine since inoculations began.
+The British government said on Thursday that 600,000 people had received the first dose of the Pfizer-BioNTech COVID-19 vaccine.

 ((Kanishka.Singh@thomsonreuters.com; +91 8061822801;))